isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-do-water-purification-tablets-kill-viruses.markdown

 Further, water purification using the tablets also [kill weeds in your flower bed](https://pestpolicy.com/best-weed-killers-for-flower-beds/) since they have chlorine and iodine as their main active ingredients - so that other micro-organism won't grow in the water or its surroundings.
-### 3. Great for Emergency - Purify andKill Viruses
+### 3. Great forÂ Emergency - Purify andKill Viruses
 If you need to kill pathogens and viruses in your water during disasters such as hurricanes or floods, water purification tablets will come in handy.
 In such disaster cases, it's usually a challenge to get clean and purified water.
 The tablets are portable and simple to carry around, making it easy to ship them to disaster-prone areas.
 Further, the tablets will kill viruses and purify even pond or well water to make it ready for human beings' drinking.
 Read Also:
 [What's the Top Drain Uncloggers?](https://pestpolicy.com/best-drain-cleaner//)
 ## Conclusion
 So, do water purification tablets kill viruses?
 Yes, these water purification tablets, particularly chlorine or iodine-based water, will kill most water micro-organisms, including viruses and various types of water-borne bacteria.